unioslo/tsd-api-docs/integration/survey-api.md

 #### Broadcasting queries

-Clients can apply queries to mulitple endpoints at the same time, by using fuzzy matching on endpoint names.
+Clients can apply queries to multiple endpoints at the same time, by using fuzzy matching on endpoint names.
 Some examples follow.

-Get the number of entries and last time of submission:
+Get the number of entries and last time of submission for all forms in the project:
 ```txt
 GET /v1/p11/survey/*/submissions?select=count(*),max_ts(metaData.timestamp)
 Authorization: Bearer $survey_export